Here are the latest vote tallies in Alaska's first ranked choice general election

 The vote tallies will be updated below as more results are released.

-For more coverage visit alaskapublic.org/elections and go to elections.alaska.gov for state legislative results Tuesday night.
+For more coverage visit alaskapublic.org/elections and go to elections.alaska.gov for the full list of state legislative results.

 Loading…